A-Magloire/US-Money-Supply-Analysis/README.md

 ## Build Status

-1. U.s Money supply analysis (completed)
+1. U.S Money supply analysis (completed)
 2. Interest rate analysis (to be completed)
 3. Inflation analysis (to be completed)